It is not enough to learn about SEO practices; you must also know how to implement them.

 White hat SEO involves ethical practices to help people optimise the content on web pages.
-It follows all the norms as mentioned in the Google Webmaster Guidelines to ensure that the site upholds the standards of integrity to deliver quality content.
+It follows all the norms mentioned in the Google Webmaster Guidelines to ensure that the site upholds the standards of integrity to deliver quality content.

 Black Hat SEO

-The primary objective is to ensure that the site features higher up the search rankings by using any method possible.
+The primary objective is to ensure that the site features higher up the search engine rankings by using any method possible.
 For instance, the most common proponents of black hat SEO are virus creators, hackers, and individuals who engage in other unethical practices.

 Principles Of White Hat SEO

 In the debate between white hat vs. black hat SEO, it is essential to discuss the crucial aspects of these two SEO strategies.
 So, for better understanding, you can note the points related to white hat SEO mentioned below.

 White hat SEO involves meticulous planning and research to follow Google Search engine guidelines.
 Any website can view these rules to understand what constitutes unethical practices.